 Updated September 2013 to reflect actions by the California State Legislature

 The San Francisco-Oakland Bay Bridge should be named to honor its original 19th-century visionary.

 The San Francisco eccentric, Joshua Abraham Norton (c.1818–1880) — the self-styled "Norton I, Emperor of the United States and Protector of Mexico" — was indeed an eccentric.
 Some considered him certifiable.

 But Emperor Norton also was a visionary.
-He was a champion of racial and religious unity; an adversary of political corruption; an advocate for fair labor practices; a supporter of women's suffrage; a defender of the people's right to fair taxes and basic services, including well-maintained streets and streetcars; and a general ambassador of his adopted city, who embodied and heralded the values of tolerance and the common good that came to be identified with San Francisco, Oakland and the Bay Area.
+He was an adversary of political corruption and corporate fraud; a persistent voice for the fair treatment of racial and ethnic minorities; a champion of religious unity who saw the folly of sectarianism; an advocate for fair labor practices; an exponent of technological innovations that advanced the public welfare; a supporter of women's suffrage; a defender of the people's right to fair taxes and basic services, including well-maintained streets and streetcars; and a general ambassador of his adopted city, who embodied and heralded the values of tolerance and the common good that came to be identified with San Francisco, Oakland and the Bay Area.

 In January 1872, Emperor Norton issued a proclamation that declared, in part: